 Our speaker, Jim Christ, will explain about this historic battle that has been overlooked in history.
 “Remember Paoli” is the nation’s first battle cry and was born of the battle that was fought in Malvern, PA on night of September 20th, 1777.
 Learn about how British General Charles “No Flint” Grey led around 2,000 men at night into the Great Valley to surprise over 2,000 of General Anthony Wayne’s men and 2,100 Maryland Militia under General William Smallwood.
 The ninth bloodiest battle of the Revolutionary War left Philadelphia open to British occupation and also left a lasting impact in the local community.

 Our lectures have proved to be very popular and we strongly recommend that you book your seat now.

-We’re proud to be pouring Yards Brewing Company’s Thomas Jefferson Golden Ale and George Washington Porter for the evening.
-Dinner will be served as our lecture begins at 6 p.m.
+During the event, we’ll be pouring Yards Brewing Company’s Thomas Jefferson Golden Ale and George Washington Porter.